 This is a life she would have never known if she had stayed with her mother in the brothel.

-God is transforming lives like Sajala’s with support from our faithful partners.
+Lives are being transformed like Sajala’s with support from our faithful partners.
 As you stand in the gap for the vulnerable of India, more children like Sajala can have a new life—with a future and a hope.

 Imagine a little 3-year-old girl, orphaned and fending for herself . . . in a brothel.